The slice spectral sequence of a $C_4$-equivariant height-4 Lubin-Tate theory: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Agnes Beaudry, Mark Behrens, Irina Bobkova, Mike Hopkins, Hana Jia Kong, Lennart Meier, Haynes Miller, Doug Ravenel, and Mingcong Zeng for helpful conversations.
-The authors are also grateful to Hood Chatham, both for helpful conversations and for his spectral sequence program, which greatly facilitated our computations and the production of this manuscript.
+The authors would like to thank Agn\`{e}s Beaudry, Mark Behrens, Irina Bobkova, Mike Hopkins, Hana Jia Kong, Lennart Meier, Haynes Miller, Doug Ravenel, and Mingcong Zeng for helpful conversations.
+The authors are grateful to Hood Chatham, both for helpful conversations and for his spectral sequence program, which greatly facilitated our computations and the production of this manuscript.
+Finally, the authors would like to thank the anonymous referee for many helpful comments and suggestions.
 The first author was supported by the National Science Foundation under Grant No. DMS-1811189.
-The fourth author was supported by the National Science Foundation under Grant No. DMS-1810638.
+The fourth author was supported by the National Science Foundation under Grant No. DMS-1810638 and DMS-2043485.